Prince Bernhard of Lippe-Biesterfeld: Scandals and rumours

+BS militia

+The Binnenlandse Strijdkrachten (BS, Domestic Armed Forces) militia, set up and under command of Prince Bernhard towards the end of World War II, gained a notorious reputation for unruly and out-of-control behavior including incidents of pillaging and plundering at the time the country was being liberated from Nazi occupation.
+Prince Bernhard was appointed commander of this militia in early September 1944 by Queen Wilhelmina, who had unified several Dutch resistance groups into the BS.
+However, under Bernhard's leadership, the militia proved difficult to control and was marred by controversy due to its disorderly conduct and failure to reign in misbehavior among its ranks.

+One of the worst incidents occurred in the afternoon of 7 May 1945 on Dam square, Amsterdam.
+The BS militia was explicitly warned not to provoke and disarm German soldiers, as this was designated to be the responsibility of the approaching Canadian Allied forces.
+The armistice agreement on May 4, 1945, included the condition that only Allied units would directly carry out the disarming of German troops in the Netherlands.
+However, Prince Bernhard's BS militia on the ground disregarded their orders and arrested two German soldiers nearby Dam square.
+One German soldier refused to surrender his weapon, fired a shot, and was subsequently killed by the militia.
+This act provoked German soldiers, who were stationed inside the nearby Groote Club building, to open fire on the crowd celebrating the end of the war.
+They fired machine guns from windows, balconies, and the roof into the crowd, resulting in panic and a chaotic shootout lasting about two hours, with over three dozen bystanders killed.

 Hofmans Affair

 In the mid-1950s, Queen Juliana and Prince Bernhard's marriage faced significant strain because of the ongoing influence of Greet Hofmans, a faith healer and layer-on of hands.
 For nine years she acted as a confidante and adviser to Queen Juliana, often residing at Palace Soestdijk.
 Originally, Hofmans was introduced to Queen Juliana at the initiative of Prince Bernhard in 1948 to treat an eye illness of their youngest daughter, Princess Christina (then still called Marijke).
 This illness arose because Juliana was infected with rubella during pregnancy.
 Hofmans developed a great influence on the Queen, encouraging pacifist ideas.
 In the period of the Cold War, this caused a crisis in the Royal Household.